 Right Blind Spot

-Once you vehicle is level across the back stop.
-From thios point you about to steer 1 full turn of the wheel which steers the back of the car towards the left and the front of the car will go out to the right, so it is important you now check all 5 vision points again.
+Once your vehicle is level across the backstop.
+From this point, you about to steer 1 full turn of the wheel which steers the back of the car towards the left and the front of the car will go out to the right, so it is important you now check all 5 vision points again.
 Presuming it safe to carry on creep back and immediately turn the steering wheel 1 full turn to the left.

 At this point and with the car still creeping back you need to turn the steering wheel 2 full turns to the right.
 The nose of the car should now start to move in and the back of the car will start to move out.

 Take care that you have not move too close to the curb as if you hit the curb during the manoeuvre you can damage your car or during a test you could fail.